 GIFs are also a great way to show off your sense of humor and humanize your brand to create meaningful connections with the audience.
 You can pull it off with something as simple as a dancing taco featured at the top of an email or a cat riding a bicycle in an ad campaign.
 Or, to think in a slightly more business-oriented way…how about a GIF of your product at work?

 Nearly every major social media platform, from Facebook to Twitter, allows users to create short video loops as content posts using GIF files.
 Content creators can customize every frame of a GIF to send just the message they want.
+Read on if you want to learn how to make a GIF for Instagram or other social platforms.

 Leading brands are finding creative ways to incorporate GIFs in their marketing.
 Charlotte Tilbury uses them to demo eyeshadow shades: